Your cart is empty

 • Toddlers: several hours, but plan breaks every 2-3 hours

-👉 Tip: Set your departure time so that your baby sleeps during the journey.
+👉 Tip: Schedule your departure time so that your baby sleeps during the journey.

-• Book early: places with baby cots are limited
+• Book early: Spaces with baby cots are limited

-• Pack your hand luggage cleverly: Diapers, change of bodysuit , snacks ready to hand
+• Pack your hand luggage cleverly: Keep diapers, a change of clothes , and snacks within easy reach.

 • Choose family compartments or quiet areas